momintlh/odin-recipes/README.md

 # odin-recipes
-First project from the odin project
+First project from The Odin Project